-Debbie Shaw is our Child & Family Support Worker
+Debbie Shaw and Rhianna Finnegan are our Child & Family Support Workers

 Family Learning Programme: a partnership between Peterbrook Primary School and Solihull College.

-For the past 4 years we have had a good working relationship with Solihull College, where parents have worked towards a functional skill either in English and Maths.
+We have a good working relationship with Solihull College, where parents have worked towards a functional skill either in English and Maths.
 During the year the parents and there children have also had the opportunity to work together on joint projects.
 They have created poems, maths games and cooking simple fun cakes.

 Family Day Trips: